 Members of the cluster are; Galaxy High School, and Sudesha School Kathmandu, Nepal Kilimanjaro Academy, Moshi, Tanzania, Great Arley Special School and Shakespeare Primary School, UK.
 Our current projects are the 'Future of the Earth' to develop an awareness of how climate change is affecting our world and how different communities around it are affected and 'Families/ Living together' to understand each other’s families and family home structures leading to tackling gender inequality in our societies.
 Following successful teacher exchanges the 'Future of the Earth' project has developed into a bee friendly project with all schools developing their grounds into bee friendly environments.

 Birla High School

-The partnership between Cardinal Allen and Birla started in 2009 following communication through connecting classrooms to embark on a water project.
+The partnership between Cardinal Allen and Birla started in 2009 following communication through Connecting Classrooms to embark on a water project.
 Both schools at the time were looking to further the remit of each schools Eco teams to incorporate an International dimension to their work.
 A successful whole school partnership involving a plethora of projects has now developed from this.
-Most of the students at each school are involved in the projects that are being undertaken with all students at each school being aware of this partnership.
+This has been aided through the involvement of visiting students as part of the student exchanges that have been running concurrently with the staff visits.

-ISA Assessors report 2017
+ISA Assessors report 2019